Special Educational Needs & Disabilities

 GRADUATED APPROACH TO SEN

 Children who continue to face challenges in their learning, despite receiving high-quality teaching, are likely to need additional strategies, or different provision, in order to meet their needs.
 The SEND Code of Practice states that, for these learners, teachers are required to remove barriers to learning and put effective special educational provision in place through SEN support.

 This SEN support takes the form of a four-part cycle (assess, plan, do, review).
 Through this cycle, we are able to understand the needs of a child and what support is required to help them secure good outcomes.

 The SENDCo will have the responsibility in implementing the graduated approach at Pomphlett but the child and family will always remain at the centre of this approach.

 ADDITIONAL SEN SUPPORT PLANS

 Some children may need more long term support or may have specific difficulties relating to particular medical, cognitive or behavioural conditions.
 In these cases, we devise an Additional SEN Support Plan (ASSP) for them, setting detailed short term targets and assign additional adult support to help the child to achieve these.
-We review our ASSP's approximately every two months and set new targets to keep the child making progress.
+We review our ASSP's each term and set new targets to keep the child making progress.

 Some children may also benefit from being supported by staff from outside agencies.
 We work closely with the Plymouth Psychology Service, Plymouth Advisory Learning Support team, Speech and Language Service, Communication and Interaction team and Plymouth Excellence Cluster, as well as the NHS Child Development Centre and Child and Adolescent Mental Health Service (CAMHS).